yochaigal/cairn/wip/2e/dungeon-seeds.md

 The floor is heavily broken, segmented by raised **tiles** of petrified flooring.
 Large **holes** are scattered throughout the ceiling.

-- **Tiles**: A catacomb of broken shards.
+- **Tiles**: A maze of broken shards.
 The West exit is entirely obscured by the tiles.
-- **Holes**: Created by a _Burrowing Horror_, lying in wait in one of five holes.
+- **Holes**: Created by a _Burrowing Horror_.
-  - If the party ignores the ceiling entirely, it falls on the first PC to walk beneath it (ignore HP).
+  - If the party ignores the ceiling, it attacks the first PC that walks under a hole (ignore HP).
-  - The hole nearest the West exit leads up to **9**.
+  - The hole nearest the West exit leads up to **9** (20ft from the ceiling to the exit).

 #### Burrowing Horror